-The fair value of liquid fixed income securities, including fixed income exchange traded funds and those on loan under securities lending and similar agreements, is determined based on either the last quoted bid price or the mid price (depending on the market and region of the securities) provided by a reputable pricing vendor (being a financial data provider such as ICE or Bloomberg) or broker at balance date and are classified within Level 2 of the fair value hierarchy.
-Where the market for fixed income securities is illiquid, fair value is determined by a reputable pricing vendor who uses models to value the securities.
-The models incorporate various inputs including loan level data, repayment and default assumptions and benchmark prices for similar securities.
-These securities are also classified within Level 2 of the fair value hierarchy.
+The fair value of fixed income securities, including fixed income exchange-traded funds and those on loan under securities lending agreements, is determined based on either the last quoted bid price or the mid price (depending on the market and region of the securities) provided by a reputable pricing vendor (being a financial data provider such as ICE or Bloomberg) or broker at balance date and classified within Level 2 of the fair value hierarchy.

-The fair value of unlisted debt instruments, including fixed and floating rate instruments, that form part of an investment into a private equity investment, are valued by a suitably qualified independent valuer who ascribes an enterprise value to the entire private equity investment then apportions that value across the instruments held, including the debt instruments.
+The fair value of fixed income securities, including fixed and floating rate instruments, that form part of an investment into a private equity investment, is determined by a suitably qualified independent valuer who ascribes an enterprise value to the entire private equity investment then apportions that value across the instruments held, including the debt instruments.
 These securities are classified within Level 3 of the fair value hierarchy.